stri-con/dc-single/index.md

 > ##### Your Assignment is to work through the [magick tutorial](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) and use `magick` in your document.

 If you have a pretty big document already, I recommend starting a new dummy document for this tutorial.
 That way you can make changes and render the document more quickly.
 Work with JPG files, PNG files with a transparent background, and SVGs.
-You can also use the `magick` package with R code generated figures so play with that too. **Learn this package**.
+You can also use the `magick` package with R code generated figures so play with that too. **Learn the magick package** by working through the [tutorial](https://cran.r-project.org/web/packages/magick/vignettes/intro.html).

 ***